Clarkson railway station, Perth

-Clarkson railway station (officially Clarkson Station) is a commuter rail station in Clarkson, a suburb of Perth, Western Australia.
-It is on the Joondalup line, which is part of the Transperth network.
+Clarkson railway station is a suburban rail station in Clarkson, a suburb of Perth, Western Australia.
+It is on the Yanchep line, which is part of the Transperth network.
 Located in the median of the Mitchell Freeway, the station consists of an island platform connected to the west by a pedestrian footbridge.
-A six stand bus interchange and two carparks are located near the entrance.
+A six-stand bus interchange and two carparks are located near the entrance.